flutter/devtools/tool/README.md

 From the git GUI tool or from github.com directly:
 1. Create a PR.
-2. Add the entry about the created PR to the CHANGELOG.md manually.
+2. Add the entry about the created PR to the CHANGELOG.md manually, and push to the PR.
-3  Receiving an LGTM, squash and commit.
+3. Receive an LGTM, squash and commit.

 ### Test the release
 Checkout the commit you just created, or remain on the branch you just landed the prep PR from.